isomerpages/govtech-stp/_hong-kong/00c-atb-faq.md

 #### (B) Non-Designated Flights

 For those travelling from Hong Kong to Singapore on a non-designated flight, they will be required to serve a 7-day SHN at their own accommodation upon entry into Singapore and undergo a COVID-19 PCR test during the SHN period.
+For more information on the prevailing SHN and COVID-19 test requirements upon entry into Singapore, please refer to the Singapore Immigration & Checkpoints Authority’s (ICA) website [here](/health/shn).

-There is no travel history requirement and no need to undergo a pre-departure COVID-19 PCR test in Hong Kong for those travelling on non-designated flights.
-These travellers will be subject to the prevailing SHN regime and COVID-19 test requirements for entry into Singapore.
+There is no need to undergo a pre-departure COVID-19 PCR test in Hong Kong for those travelling on non-designated flights.

-For work pass holders and their dependants, please refer to [MOM’s website](http://www.mom.gov.sg/covid-19/requirements-to-bring-pass-holders-into-singapore) for more information on the entry approval requirements.

-For student’s pass holders, please approach your education institution for advice on the entry application process.

-For more information on the prevailing SHN and COVID-19 test requirements upon entry into Singapore, please refer to ICA’s website [here](/health).

-#### 15. What happens if Singapore Citizens / Permanent Residents / Long-Term Pass holders are unable to get a flight ticket on a flight designated by the Singapore Government and Hong Kong Government to travel to Singapore?
+#### 15. What happens if Singapore Citizens / Permanent Residents / Long-Term Pass holders are unable to get a flight ticket on a flight designated by the Singapore Government and Hong Kong Government under the ATB to travel to Singapore?

-If you are unable to get a flight ticket on a designated flight, you may still take a non-designated flight to travel to Singapore.
+If you are unable to get a flight ticket on a designated ATB flight, you may still take a non-designated flight to travel to Singapore.
 However, you will be required to serve a 7-day SHN at your own accommodation upon entry into Singapore and undergo a COVID-19 PCR test during the SHN period.
 For more information on the prevailing SHN and COVID-19 test requirements upon entry into Singapore, please refer to ICA’s website [here](/health).

 #### 16. I am a Singapore Citizen / Permanent Resident / Long-Term Pass holder who has a negative pre-departure COVID-19 PCR test result report issued in Hong Kong, but I am travelling on a non-designated flight from Hong Kong to Singapore.
 Will I still be exempted from the Stay-Home Notice (SHN) requirement upon entry into Singapore?

 Singapore Citizens, Permanent Residents, and Long-Term pass holders who are taking a non-designated flight to Singapore are not required to take a pre-departure COVID-19 PCR test in Hong Kong before departing for Singapore.
 They must serve a serve a 7-day SHN at their own accommodation upon entry into Singapore and undergo a COVID-19 PCR test during the SHN period.
 For more information on the prevailing SHN and COVID-19 test requirements upon entry into Singapore, please refer to ICA’s website [here](/health/shn).

 ### **Others**